S010MON/jogging/README.md

     logger.log("Because a vision softly creeping");

 ### CSV Logging
 There exists a utility to log to CSV format instead using the `logCSV()` method.
-This can either be done by passing a delimited string to the method like so:

-    String fileName = "log";
-    String myCSV = "this,text,is,already,delimited";
-    logger.logCSV(fileName, myCSV);
+Simply set the CSV parameter to true to change the output file extention.
+Each line will be appended with a comma delimiter so that the code below creates the line _Left,its,seeds,while,I,was,sleeping,_ in the log file.

+    Logger logger = new Logger();
+    logger.setToCSV();
+    logger.log("Left,its,seeds,while,I,was,sleeping");

- Or by passing an array of Strings to the CSV method which will format the strings with delimiters automatically
+ Or by passing an array of Strings or integers to the `log()` method which will format the strings with delimiters automatically:

-    String fileName = "log";
     String[] myStringArray = {"this","text","is","not","delimited"};
-    logger.logCSV(fileName, myStringArray);
+    logger.log(myStringArray);

+    int[] myIntegerArray = {1,2,3,4,5,6,7,8,9};
+    logger.log(myIntegerArray);